 Reflecting back again on my own past experiences as a patient or customer (and not a practitioner), I asked myself whether recieivng dead trees full of information in the form of brochures, collateral, etc. better or are there other learning styles that patients that might resonate with patients.
 So it got me thinking is there a way we can apply learning styles with each patient that comes into the clinic so we can ensure that they leave fully understanding the plan of action for them.

-Thoughts form Tim Maiden, Senior Podiatrist, The Foot Practice
+Thoughts from Tim Maiden, Lead Podiatrist at The Foot Practice